Notes

 In

-the Control Panel window click on "Uninstall a program" (don't worry,
+the Control Panel window click on "Uninstall a program".
+(Don't worry,

-you won't need to uninstall it).
-You should now be in the Control
+you won't need to uninstall it.)

 Step 4.